 - Rebuttal: Attorneys respond to the closing argument made by opposing counsel.
 The prosecution gives its rebuttal first, followed by the defense.

 - Verdict: The judge announces whether the defendant is guilty or not guilty.

 Mock Trial Scoring

-Just because you won the verdict does not mean you won the mock trial.
-The winner of the mock trial is determined by scores, which are usually given by practicing attorneys or teachers.
+Just because your team won the verdict does not mean it won the mock trial competition!
+The winner of the competition is determined by scores, which are usually given by practicing attorneys or teachers.
 Scorers give a number score to each participant for each part of the trial.
 For example, a witness will earn a performance score, and the attorneys conducting the direct examination and cross-examination will each get a score too.

 I hope you feel ready to jump right into the mock trial world!
 Still have questions?
 Leave a comment and I’ll respond ASAP!